tonyc4800/Python-Flask-PostGreSQL/README.md

 The main objective was to excercise the use of Flask, PostGreSql, classes within Python.
 Also practiced basic html and css within the templates and static folders.

 ### NOTE:
 - A virtual python environment was used to work with a "fresh" install of python before installing Flask.
-The virtual folder was not included in the repository
+The virtual folder is not included in the repository
 - Height is assumed to be in cm.

 Website is hosted [here](http://yuhboichin.pythonanywhere.com/)